Community mental health and substance abuse services

 Peer Support Specialist

-Provide support, guidance, and lend a hand to those involved with the mental health system to help people to be a part of the community, be independent, be productive, and attain wellness and recovery.
+Provide support and guidance to those involved with the mental health and substance abuse system to help them attain wellness and recovery.

 Consultation and Prevention Services